-- Pension reform faces political obstacles from the opposition of those due to retire or recently retired. - The strong tendency to make the same choices as in the past ignores condition changes. - Pension system complexity makes it hard to see the need for reform, and to assess its merits. - If reforms involve financial markets, positive as well as negative externalities may arise. - Accounting applied to contributions flowing through pension systems misleads and tempts politicians to hide the real scale of indebtedness.
+- Pension reform faces political obstacles from the opposition of those due to retire or recently retired. - The strong tendency to make the same choices like in the past ignores condition changes. - Pension system complexity makes it hard to see the need for reform, and to assess its merits. - If reforms involve financial markets, negative as well as positive externalities may arise. - Accounting applied to contributions flowing through pension systems requires modernization.